-It should be noted, that as of the date of the MD&A. there are 33,052,725 warrants, each exercisable at \$0.12 and currently "in the money", that will expire in July 2020 and if exercised could bring in an additional \$3,966,327 to fund working capital.
-Should these funds not become available in July 2020, Roscan will have to raise further working capital to fund the balance of its planned F2020 corporate and Kandiole Project activities.
-Further, should Roscan decide to acquire additional properties then the Company may require additional finance for any associated exploration activities on the new property.
+It should be noted, that as of the date of the MD&A. there are 67,642,787 warrants currently "in the money" and if exercised could bring in an additional \$11,912,390 to fund future working capital needs.
+Roscan is sufficiently funded to carry out its planned F2020 activities.
+Further, should Roscan acquire additional properties then the Company may require additional capital to fund the acquisition and/or any associated exploration activities on the new property.